1. Home

 Live Outage Map Near Markham, Ontario

-The most recent Telus outage reports came from the following cities: Toronto, Toronto county, York, and Richmond Hill.
+The most recent Telus outage reports came from the following cities: Toronto, Toronto county, and York.

 CityProblem TypeReport Time